RICKYLER/blockchain-learn/README.md

 # Blockchain Learning Projects in Rust

 A comprehensive collection of blockchain implementations in Rust, demonstrating progressive complexity from basic concepts to production-ready systems.
-This repository contains three distinct blockchain projects that build upon each other, showcasing key concepts like Proof-of-Work, digital signatures, Merkle trees, and distributed systems.
+This repository contains four distinct blockchain projects that build upon each other, showcasing key concepts like Proof-of-Work, digital signatures, Merkle trees, distributed systems, and high-performance ledger databases.

 ## 🚀 Project Overview